 - Use your turn signal and check all blind spots when merging on/off the highway or changing lanes.

 - Stay at least three seconds behind the car in front of you and avoid tailgating.

 - Adjust your mirrors and seats each time you enter the vehicle, particularly if there is another driver who uses your vehicle.

 - Use your “running” lights during the day, but full lights at night.
 Easier: keep your lights on the “auto” setting.

 - Slow down if you see a yellow light, don’t speed up.

 Following these and other defensive driving tips can help you be smarter - and safer - driver.

 Car Accident?
 We Can Help

-Weiner, Spivey & Miller, PLC is a Virginia-based personal injury law firm providing assistance throughout the Washington D.C.
+Weiner, Spivey & Miller, PLC is a law firm providing assistance throughout the Washington D.C.
 Metro area.
 If you or a loved one has been a victim of another’s negligence on the road, do not hesitate to contact us to schedule a consultation.
 Call (703) 215-9982 or fill out the contact form on our website.